 The most critical factor is to raise awareness so the public can distinguish between science and pseudoscience, understand the safety and environmental issues and more importantly understand the agenda of the activists and their motives.
-Politicians, policymakers and regulators should be the key focus of public awareness and understanding
+Politicians, policymakers and regulators should be the key focus of public awareness and understanding initiatives.

-Mahaletchumy Arujanan is the Executive Director of Malaysian Riotechnology
+Mahaletchumy Arujanan is the Executive Director of Malaysian Biotechnology Information Centre (MABIC) and Editor-in-Chief of The Petri Dish, the first science newspaper in Malaysia.
 She is also an Adjunct Lecturer at Monash University, Malaysia.
 She was listed as one of the world's 100 most influential people in biotechnology by Scientific American Worldview 2015.
 She uses her Facebook page to promote science literacy.

-The Genetic Literacy Project is a 501(c)(3) non profit dedicated to helping the public, journalists, policy makers and scientists better communicate the advances and ethical and technological challenges ushered in by the biotechnology and genetics revolution, addressing both human genetics and food and farming.
+The Genetic Literacy Project is a 501(c)(3) non profit dedicated to helping the public, journalists, policy makers and scientists better communicate the advances and ethical and technological challenges ushered in by the biotechnology and genetics revolution addressing both human genetics and food and farming.
 We are one of two websites overseen by the Science Literacy Project; our sister site, the Epigenetics Literacy Project, addresses the challenges surrounding emerging data-rich technologies.
+Find out more about the GLP at: